kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

  As other Learning administration, makes it easy to get work done faster, avoid repetitive task which leads to burn-out.

- powershell can interact with active Directory, Azure, Office 365 SQL, VMware, AWS etc.
+ Powershell can interact with active Directory, Azure, Office 365 SQL, VMware, AWS etc.

- ###Creating a new student account using Automation in powershell.
+ ## Creating a new student account using Automation in powershell.

- my Current setup: Directory Setup OU = CastelData, Under it
+ My Current setup: Directory Setup OU = CastelData, Under it

-    - One Student- OU = Gryffindor, with Harry potter, Hermione Granger & Ron Weasley as user I Want to Run an Automation Script that Creates multiple Organizational Unit (OU) for Slytherin, Ravenclaw and Hupplepuff. -> Each OU will have its student as the Script will Create new Users as well.
+I Want to Run an Automation Script that Creates multiple Organizational Unit (OU) for Slytherin, Ravenclaw and Hupplepuff. -> Each OU will have its student as the Script will Create new Users as well.

  What This Script Does
    - breaks up the OU Creation under
    OU = Student, OU = centralUnit, DC = Njikason, DC = Com.